 - Share this petition with friends and families who are concerned about protecting the Great Salt Lake, Utah’s water supply and the millions of protected birds that call the shores of Great Salt Lake home.

-The Great Salt Lake needs your help with “Gary Herbert: Say NO to dumping toxic coal ash, lead and mercury on the Great Salt Lake!”.
-Join The Great and 4,936 supporters today.
+Maggie Davis needs your help with “Gary Herbert: Say NO to dumping toxic coal ash, lead and mercury on the Great Salt Lake!”.
+Join Maggie and 5,403 supporters today.